We all know how annoying a persistent itch can be.

 Well, pets suffering from skin allergies or dermatitis deal with these kinds of itches on a daily basis.

-CBD is a natural compound found in cannabis and hemp plants that shows plenty of promise in relieving symptoms of these conditions in both humans and animals.
+CBD is a natural and safe remedy that shows plenty of promise in relieving symptoms of skin conditions in both humans and animals.

 What are Skin Allergies?

 Skin allergies, or atopies, are a type of allergic reaction.